gem-coop/governance/New-Maintainer-Checklist.md

 When admitted as members:

-- Invite them as a single-channel guest to the #members channel on the [`gem-coop` private Slack](https://gem-coop.slack.com/admin/invites) (and ensure they've read the [communication guidelines](Maintainer-Guidelines.md#communication)) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
+- Invite them as a single-channel guest to the #members channel on the [`gem-coop` private Slack](https://gem-coop.slack.com/admin/invites) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
 - Add them to the current year's membership list in the [governance repository](https://github.com/gem-coop/governance).

 If they are interested in doing ops/infrastructure/system administration work: